omkaryemul07-cpu/CodeAlpha-python-programming/README.md

-#Python Mini Projects Collection
+# Python Mini Projects Collection

 This repository contains a set of small Python projects designed to help beginners practice core programming concepts.
 Each project demonstrates key Python skills such as loops, conditionals, lists, dictionaries, file handling, and user input/output.

 Projects Included
-1. Hangman Game
+# 1. Hangman Game

 A simple text-based Hangman game where the player guesses a word one letter at a time.